Frequently Asked Questions - Corona

 Contact must be made by telephone or other online measures rather than arriving in person in order to determine if physical arrival is indeed necessary.

 Physical arrival may take place only in vital cases.
-The guidelines must be maintained and no more than 10 people are to be allowed to stay in the same space, while keeping a distance of at least 2 meters between people.
+The guidelines must be maintained, while keeping a distance of at least 2 meters between people.

 Follow the guidelines, for: What can be done in order to avoid being infected by the novel coronavirus?